Lucio Dalla (album)

 Lucio Dalla (1979) is an album by the Italian singer-songwriter Lucio Dalla.

-The album
+Background

-The second LP for which he wrote both lyrics and music, Lucio Dalla was released by RCA Italia, and is generally considered among his finest works.
+The second LP for which Dalla wrote both lyrics and music, Lucio Dalla was released by RCA Italiana, and is generally considered among his finest works.
 It contains some of his most popular songs, such as "Anna e Marco", "Milano" and "L'anno che verrà".
 "Cosa sarà", written with Ron, is sung together with Francesco De Gregori.

-Personnel
+The second half of the album features a string orchestra.

+Release

+The album was originally scheduled for release in late 1978, but RCA chose to postpone it to push sales of the Dalla-De Gregori single "Ma come fanno i marinai" for the 1978 Christmas period.
+It was eventually released in February 1979.

+Reception

+The album got a massive success, selling over 500,000 copies and resulting as the most sold album of the year.

 Track listing

 All songs by Lucio Dalla, except "Cosa sarà", music co-written with Ron.